zhypersonaluse/DataScientistPrep/ProductSense/Steps.md

 - Type 2: Whether launch a new product or not: When there is a new product, what should be done to determine whether the proposed product should be launched or not?
     -
+    **Example Answer**
+    - S1.
+What is the detailed functions of this new product? and what are the primary goals for this new product?
+For example, is this new product to provide some new functions to help improve user engagement? to reduce the learning path of a customer?
+Or just a brand new function to attract more users?
+    - S2.

 - Ask Assumptions:
     - What are the goals of this new feature?